Grain storage guide

 Treatments for the control of pest and mites in grain stores

-Grain remains a ‘living’ crop – it respires and is susceptible to infection by moulds and infestation by pests.
-It is important to monitor temperature and moisture content, and to use targets to inform store management.
+Grain is a ‘living’ crop – it respires and is susceptible to infection by moulds and infestation by pests.
+It is important to monitor temperature and moisture content and to use targets to inform store management.

 In-store drying